JacopoDaeli/bestof-web-paris-2015/README.md

 # Then open your browser
 # and visit http://localhost:3002

-# It also also work into a LAN.
+# It also work into a LAN.
 ```